dth88/kmd-sync-api/README.md

 supervisorctl restart sync-api
 ```

 If you cant figure the problem out, do not hesitate to paste this error message to me @dth on discord komodo channel or simply open up an issue here.
-If you have any ideas on what should be done to make this bot even better, let me know.

 ## Using sync-API

-After successful installation, you(or basically anyone else who knows the ip of your sync-api server) will be able to call these api-endpoints:
+After successful installation, you will be able to call these api-endpoints:
 ```
 GET:
 /                          - {"message":"Hi, I'm komodo sync api!"}